-7. Can I apply if I have submitted a relevant larger funding application to a National/International funding round but have not received an outcome letter/notification?
+6. Can I apply if I have submitted a relevant funding application to a National/International funding round but have not received an outcome letter/notification?

 Yes.
-However, if you are successful, you must notify the ANZBMS/BHF within 7 days.
-We will review the overlap between project objectives, as well as expenditure to date.
-Funding may be withdrawn in whole or in part at the sole discretion of the ANZBMS/BHF.
+However, if you are successful you must notify the ANZBMS/BHF within 7 days.
+We will review the overlap between project objectives and project expenditure to date.
+Funding may be reduced or withdrawn at the sole discretion of the ANZBMS/BHF.